davidpagnon/Pose2Sim_Blender/README.md

 ## Installation

 Installation is a little tricky, but the following steps should do it smoothly.
 If you encounter any issue, please [submit an issue](https://github.com/davidpagnon/Sim2Blend/issues).
+It is still only available on Windows, but feel free to contribute and adapt it on other platforms!

 #### Prerequisites